Tropomyosin receptor kinase B

 Tropomyosin receptor kinase B (TrkB), also known as tyrosine receptor kinase B, or BDNF/NT-3 growth factors receptor or neurotrophic tyrosine kinase, receptor, type 2 is a protein that in humans is encoded by the NTRK2 gene.
 TrkB is a receptor for brain-derived neurotrophic factor (BDNF).
-Standard pronunciation is "track bee".

 Function

 Tropomyosin receptor kinase B is the high affinity catalytic receptor for several "neurotrophins", which are small protein growth factors that induce the survival and differentiation of distinct cell populations.
-The neurotrophins that activate TrkB are: BDNF (Brain Derived Neurotrophic Factor), neurotrophin-4 (NT-4), and neurotrophin-3 (NT-3).> As such, TrkB mediates the multiple effects of these neurotrophic factors, which includes neuronal differentiation and survival.
+The neurotrophins that activate TrkB are: BDNF (Brain Derived Neurotrophic Factor), neurotrophin-4 (NT-4), and neurotrophin-3 (NT-3).
+As such, TrkB mediates the multiple effects of these neurotrophic factors, which includes neuronal differentiation and survival.
 Research has shown that activation of the TrkB receptor can lead to down regulation of the KCC2 chloride transporter in cells of the CNS.
 In addition to the role of the pathway in neuronal development, BDNF signaling is also necessary for proper astrocyte morphogenesis and maturation, via the astrocytic TrkB.T1 isoform.

 The TrkB receptor is part of the large family of receptor tyrosine kinases.
 A "tyrosine kinase" is an enzyme which is capable of adding a phosphate group to certain tyrosines on target proteins, or "substrates".
 A receptor tyrosine kinase is a "tyrosine kinase" which is located at the cellular membrane, and is activated by binding of a ligand to the receptor's extracellular domain.
 Other examples of tyrosine kinase receptors include the insulin receptor, the IGF1 receptor, the MuSK protein receptor, the Vascular Endothelial Growth Factor (or VEGF) receptor, etc.

 Currently, there are three TrkB isoforms in the mammalian CNS.
 The full-length isoform (TK+) is a typical tyrosine kinase receptor, and transduces the BDNF signal via Ras-ERK, PI3K, and PLCγ.
 In contrast, two truncated isoforms (TK-: T1 and T2) possess the same extracellular domain, transmembrane domain, and first 12 intracellular amino acid sequences as TK+.
-However, the C-terminal sequences are the isoform-specific (11 and 9 amino acids, respectively).
+However, the C-terminal sequences are isoform-specific (11 and 9 amino acids, respectively).
 T1 has the original signaling cascade that is involved in the regulation of cell morphology and calcium influx.